cyanreg/avtransport/draft-qproto-spec.md

 available throughout the network.</br>
 When using UDP-Lite, the same considerations as [UDP](#udp) apply.

-As UDP-Lite allows for varoabiel checksum coverage, the **minimum** checksum coverage MUST be used, where only the header (8 bytes) is checksummed.
+As UDP-Lite allows for variable checksum coverage, the **minimum** checksum coverage MUST be used, where only the header (8 bytes) is checksummed.

 QUIC